 What is a Type 0 MIDI file?

 A Type 0 MIDI file is a single-track Standard MIDI File.
-Type 1 MIDI files use multiple tracks, often splitting the left and right “hands” of a piano piece into two tracks.
-This is why many people experience the symptom of a MIDI file playing only one “hand” of a piece.
+Type 1 MIDI files use multiple tracks, often separating parts, instruments, hands, accompaniment, or setup data.
+Some older playback systems only read one track correctly, which can make a piece seem to play only one hand or one part.
 Many player pianos—especially Yamaha Disklaviers and similar systems—expect Type 0 format for reliable playback and accurate performance.
 You can read more at Sweetwater or Basic Synth.

 How do I know if a file needs conversion?